jeffreywallphd/OpenFinAL/documentation/code_related/guides/git/GitPractices.md

     - Click “New Pull Request”.
     - Always select “base: Main” on the left side.
 On the right, select your branch for “compare: BRANCH_NAME”.
     - Type a meaningful title and fill out the given template for your pull request.
-    - Assign reviewers from the infrastructure team to review your request.
+    - Assign reviewers who have been designated to review requests to review your request.
     - Submit the Pull Request.
-* The infrastructure team will have to approve this push request, so please contact the team ASAP to get your branch approved and merged.
+* The appropriate individuals will have to approve this push request, so please contact the team ASAP to get your branch approved and merged.
-    - Assign anyone on the Infrastructure Team to do your review.
+    - Assign any one of the designated individuals to do your review.
-    - Once you have assigned them, send a message to them via Discord with a link to your pull request.
+    - Once you have assigned them, message the reviewer on the communication platform being utilized.
     - Pull Requests should be approved within 24 hours.
-If you have not received input or approval within that time frame, please contact your scrum master to escalate the request.
+If you have not received input or approval within that time frame, escalate to the appropriate leadership.
 * Once approved, the code changes you made will be merged into the “main” branch on the remote repository.
     - In order to see your changes in the main branch on your local machine, run git pull after running git checkout main (if you are not already on the local main branch).
 ### Merge Conflicts